-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).
+If you average the scores, use the average to report the scores.

-C9 Percent submitting SAT scores 85% Number submittin g SAT scores 2874

-C9 Percent submitting ACT scores 25% Number submittin g ACT scores 843
+C9 Percent submitting SAT scores 86% Number submitting SAT scores 2906 C9 Percent submitting ACT scores 20% Number submitting ACT scores 686

-•

-C9 25th Percentile 75th Percentile
+C9 25th Percentile 75th Percentile SAT Composite 1250 1420

 C9 SAT Evidence-Based Reading

-and Writing 600 680
+and Writing 590 690

-C9 SAT Math 630 740
+C9 SAT Math 640 750

-C9 ACT Composite 26 31
+C9 ACT Composite 26 32

-C9 ACT Math 26 31
+C9 ACT Math 26 32

 C9 ACT English 24 33

-C9 ACT Writing 6 6
+C9 ACT Writing 8 8